gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v24.4.0.0 2015-08-06 Added check to make sure that all components have locked primitives as part of the PCB release process, closes #189. v24.3.1.0 2015-08-06 Fixed issue where debug messages were being printed when current calculator is used, closes #201.
+v25.0.0.0 2015-09-11 Added 'SwapSchematicDesignators' script which allows the user to quickly switch pairs of designators on schematic components. v24.4.1.0 2015-08-10 Fixed bug where 'Delete Schematic Parameters' script doesn't seem to be able to work with schematic sheets that are not already open, closes #202. v24.4.0.0 2015-08-06 Added check to make sure that all components have locked primitives as part of the PCB release process, closes #189. v24.3.1.0 2015-08-06 Fixed issue where debug messages were being printed when current calculator is used, closes #201.
 Mentioned in README how via current in the 'CurrentCalculator.vbs' module uses worst-case k value (same for an internal track) when calculating max current, closes #193. v24.3.0.0 2015-08-05 Added check for non-embedded images in 'PreReleaseChecks.vbs', closes #197.